jamesmfriedman/flagg/README.md

 # What For?

 Flagg gives you a simple, declarative, and extensible way to add feature flags to your javascript app.
-Feature flags (also known as feature toggles or configuration management) allow you to handle a variety of development and deployment Use Cases that are common when working on production grade apps.
+Feature flags (also known as feature toggles or configuration management) allow you to handle a variety of development and deployment use cases that are common when working on production grade apps.
 Some examples:

 - Continuously deploying features that are still in development.
 - New feature opt in "Try out the new home experience"